jsadsad/TacoBoutIt/LOG.md

 9. Added configureStore.
 10. Testing store out on the window.
 11. User log in is now added to the session entities.
+12. Heroku setup.
+Can push with `git push heroku main`